greydanus/mnist1d/README.md

 Dimensionality reduction
 --------

-The tSNE clusters below indicate that MNIST-1D is much less linearly separable than the original MNIST dataset.
-This means that nonlinear features are much more important for successful classification.
+Visualizing the MNIST and MNIST-1D datasets with tSNE.
+The well-defined clusters in the MNIST plot indicate that the majority of the examples are separable via a kNN classifier in pixel space.
+The MNIST-1D plot, meanwhile, reveals a lack of well-defined clusters which suggests that learning a nonlinear representation of the data is much more important to achieve successful classification.

 ![tsne.png](static/tsne.png)